Eurasian whimbrel: Description

 The Eurasian whimbrel is a fairly large wader, though mid-sized as a member of the curlew genus.
 It is 37–47 cm in length, 75–90 cm in wingspan, and 270–493 g in weight.
 It is mainly greyish brown, with a white back and rump (subspecies N. p. phaeopus and N. p. alboaxillaris only), and a long curved beak with a kink rather than a smooth curve.
 The usual call is a rippling whistle, prolonged into a trill for the song.
-The only similar common species over most of this bird's range are larger curlews.
-The whimbrel is smaller, has a shorter, decurved bill and has a central crown stripe and strong supercilia.

 Distribution and migration

 The whimbrel occurs in Ireland and the United Kingdom, and it breeds in Scotland, particularly around Shetland, Orkney, the Outer Hebrides as well as the mainland at Sutherland and Caithness. lt is a migratory bird wintering on coasts in Africa, South Asia and Australasia.
 It is also a coastal bird during bird migration and fairly gregarious outside the breeding season.

-In Iceland, it lives in lowland plains, grasslands, wetlands in flat, wet areas with low vegetation, but in higher areas to a lesser extent.
+In Iceland, it lives in lowland plains, grasslands, wetlands in flat, wet areas with low vegetation, but to a lesser extent in higher areas.